uleysky/gsview-overlay/README.md

 For gsview we need gtk+-1.2 and glib-1.2.
 In order not to cry bloody tears, it's better to install gtk-engines, which depends on imlib.

+Also in this repository are ebuilds for the GMT (Generic Mapping Tools, http://gmt.soest.hawaii.edu/).